 Jessie had been alone for several month.
 She had attempted to make friends with some people but had not found a home.
 Most people had been kind.
 Some had petted her.
 Some had given her donuts and meat, but no one had thought to give her shelter.
 Now that the weather was turning colder it was too cold to live on the street.

 Jessie’s stomach grumbled.
 She forced herself to walk to the nearby trash and rummage through the scraps for something edible.
 She had her back turned to the street when a shadow appeared over her.
-She took a sniff.
-A male human.
-The scruff off her neck went rigid and then slowly softened as her excellent instincts told her that the man was kind.
+She took a sniff and looked up.
+A man came towards her with his hand held out.
+Jessie sniffed and then gingerly moved forwards.

-Jessie wagged the tip of her tail, turned and looked curiously up.
 The man held a plate filled with the turkey and mashed potatoes.
-Jessie’s stomach growled even louder and her tail wagged furiously.
-The man smiled, and placed the plate close enough to Jessie that she could eat the meal without moving.
-He backed away and walked over to a pile of old tires.
-He sat down on them and waited.
+He placed it on the ground in front of the dog, smiled and then backed leaving the plate for the dog.
+He backed away and walked over to a pile of old tires where he sat down and waited.

 “You must be wondering who I am,” said the man to the dog.
-“I’m Santa Claus and I could use a resourceful dog like you to come and work for me at my warehouse.
-I run a toy conglomerate up north and the little people who manufacture our toys need someone to help keep our wares safe.
+“I’m Santa Claus.
+Would you like to come to my house?
+I run a toy warehouse way up north.
+We could use a fine looking dog like you to help keep our toys safe.
 So what do you say girl, will you come live with me?”

 The man put the tip of his finger against his temple and scrunched up his nose.
 “I believe that my rattled old brain tells me that your name is Jessie.
 I once had a great aunt Jessie.
-She used to disco dance with a band and she only had one arm.
+She used to disco dance in the streets.
 But that’s a story for another day.”
 He smiled at the dog and motioned slightly for her to follow him.
 “Jessie, will you come live with me?”

 Jessie cocked her head once more and turned her head from side to side.
 She thought about the offer.
 A warm warehouse to sleep in and tasty food to eat.
 Was this man as kind as he seemed to be?

 Jessie looked Santa in the eyes.
-She had always found that she could judge a human by the way they looked at her.
 A man’s eyes revealed what was in his heart.
-Santa’s were a bright blue.
-They twinkled with good humour and softened when he saw the dog staring at him.”
+Santa’s were a bright blue and they twinkled with good humour.
+They softened when they stared at each other.”

 “Please come girl.
 Mrs. Clause and I could use a good companion.”

-Santa stood up and motioned towards a jeep several metres away.
+Santa stood up and slowly walked towards a jeep several metres away.
 His shiny rubber boots squeaked as he moved.